swkfk/quick-runner/README.md

     - If the compiler is not found, the program will exit with an error.
     - To **add a parameter**, you can use `-c gcc` or `--compiler g++` or `--compiler=clang`.
 The following options that need parameters have the same behavior.
   - `-t`, `--time-limit`    Limit the run time of your program.
 If `0` is given, there will be no limits.
+    - This argument will be ignored on Windows.
     - Need an int parameter to specify the time limit.
     - Your program will be killed with the `SIGALRM(14)` if TLE.
     - Pay attention that, the input time will be calulated in the total time.
 So it's better to use this option with the `--input`.